laisbsc/kedro_penguins/docs/README.md

 For this penguin data, the `culmen length` and `culmen depth` are measured as shown below (thanks Kristen Gorman for clarifying!):
 ![Penguin parts](https://github.com/allisonhorst/palmerpenguins/blob/master/man/figures/culmen_depth.png)

-## The Project - Advanced Kedro tutorial
+## The Project - Intermediate Kedro tutorial

 ### Aim